-The regulations produced by the UK Government, that apply in England and Wales4, stem from the Energy Act 2011.
-This Act provides that regulations must prohibit a landlord from letting a non-domestic property which falls below an E rating in the Energy Performance Certificate for that property, until they have carried out energy efficiency improvements.
+The regulations produced by the UK Government, that apply in England and Wales stem from the Energy Act 2011, which provides that regulations must prohibit a landlord from letting a non-domestic property which falls below an E rating in the Energy Performance Certificate for that property, until they have carried out energy efficiency improvements for that property.
+The relevant provisions come into force on 1 October 2016, but the prohibition will not apply until 1 April 2018.